Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Summary

 Our results have important implications for a variety of astrophysical environments where BHL accretion is a useful approximation.
 This includes common envelope evolution, where jet feedback could potentially unbind the envelope and the reduced drag efficiency would slow the inspiral.
 This would increase the post-common envelope semi-major axes of remnant BH binaries, making it less likely for them to merge within a Hubble time.
 If BHs in binaries accrete from a magnetized stellar wind, then the reduced (or negative) drag forces found here could also alter the angular momentum evolution of the binary.
 If stellar-mass BHs are embedded in AGN disks, then they could potentially launch jets that escape the host disk.
 If these jets are observable, they would provide a way of detecting embedded BHs.

 When we consider applying our results to real environments, it is important to recognize that our simulation setup is idealized.
 For instance, there is no guarantee that the ambient magnetic field will be ordered, as we have assumed here.
 This would likely decrease the overall efficiency of jet formation.
 Additionally, for numerical reasons we are forced to set $\ra=200\,r_{\rm g}$ in our simulations.
-In real systems, $\ra$ can be several orders of magnitude larger, and it's not yet clear how significantly this will affect our results.
+In real systems, $\ra$ can be several orders of magnitude larger, and it is not yet clear how significantly this will affect our results.
+However, it may very well be that the flow eventually becomes MAD regardless of the size of $\ra$, and in that case the jet efficiency would be unaffected.

 We leave the community with several potential future avenues of study using the GRMHD-BHL framework presented here.
 This includes varying other parameters, such as the magnetic field geometry, the tilt of the BH, the value of $\ra$ or the Mach number of the wind.
 Our study can be extended to BHs in common envelopes or wind-fed binaries by including the necessary changes to the structure of the wind and including the external gravity of the companion.
 Depending on the densities in the modeled system, cooling and radiation physics can also be important considerations, as supported by our $\gamma=4/3$ simulation.
 This could impact the ability of the BH to accumulate the magnetic flux, launch the jets, and create a magnetized wake, which would affect the drag force.